This article is part of the “Fulfillment Series,” which comprises of 3 articles. Read part 2 and part 3 for more information.

 The following steps can help you cultivate hope, especially in the most difficult of times:

 Step 1: Reflect on Your Pain

 When we’re faced with an obstacle, it’s inevitable to feel pain and sometimes feel sorry for ourselves.
 But the same pain that so hurts us is also often our wisest teacher and greatest guide.
 For this reason, reflecting on your own pain is an important part of any healing process.
-For people who don’t particularly like to feel difficult emotions or have been socialized to “buck up” in the face of adversity, it may be tempting to skip this step.
 But this step is crucial to moving beyond your pain.

 Step 2: Relinquish Victim Mentality

 We’ve all been there.
 As we wallow in self-pity or drown in our own rage, it’s not uncommon to want to blame other people or assume that bad things only happen to us.
 But the blame game will only get you so far.
 Victim mentality robs us of our agency, hope and motivation, while preventing us from taking full responsibility for where we currently are in life.
 Yes, sometimes it’s much easier to blame an unjust world, terrible circumstances, a difficult childhood or a cruel God for the hardships that befall us.
 Although blaming others can give us a temporary illusion of control, in the long run it will only bring us back to the self-pity and rage with which we started.
 While we often can’t change what has happened to us, we can certainly shift how we respond to our circumstances.